-- (j) The plats shall show the side lines of all street the total width of all streets, the width of the portion being dedicated, the width of existing dedications, and the width of any railroad right-of-way appearing on the plat. - (k) The plat shall show the side lines of all easements to which the lots are subject.
-The easement must be clearly labeled and identified and if already of record the recorded reference given.
+(j) The plats shall show the side lines of all street the total width of all streets, the width of the portion being dedicated, the width of existing dedications, and the width of any railroad right-of-way appearing on the plat.

+(k) The plat shall show the side lines of all easements to which the lots are subject.
+The easement must be clearly labeled and identified and if already of record, the recorded reference given.
 If any easement is not definitely located of record, a statement of such easement must appear on the title sheet.
 Easements for storm drain sewers and other purposes shall be indicated by dotted lines of the same width as the lines denoting street boundaries.
-Distances and bearings on the side lines of lots which are cut by an easement; must be arrowed or so shown that the map wil indicate clearly the actual lengths of the lot lines.
-The width of the easement and sufficient lengths and bearings of the lines thereof to definitely locate the easement with respect to the lot lines must be If easements are being dedicated by the plat they shall be properly set out in the owner's certification of dedication.
+Distances and bearings on the side lines of lots which are cut by an easement; must be arrowed or so shown that the map will indicate clearly the actual lengths of the lotalines.
+The width of the easement and sufficient lengths and bearings of the lines thereof to definitely locate the easement with respect to the lot lines must be If easements are being dedicated by the plat shown.

-They thall he property, but his the source
+They shall be proverty, shy pair th

+they shall be properly set out in the owner's certification of dedication.

-- (1) In order to avoid duplication, names to be used for new streets shall be subject to the approval of the commission. - (m) The plat shall show all other data that is or may be required by law. - (n) The final plat shall particularly define and delineate all lots intended for sale or reserved for private purposes, all parcels offered for dedication for any purpose, with all dimensions, boundaries and courses clearly shown and defined in every case. - (o) The following certificates and acknowledgements shall appear on the final plat, such certificates may be combined where appropriate. - (1) A certificate signed and acknowledged by all parties having any interest of record in the land subdivided, consenting to the preparation and recordation of said plat provided, however, that the signatures of parties owing the following types of interests may be omitted if their names and the nature of their interests are endorsed on the plat. - (A) Rights-of-way, easements or other interests, none of which can ripen into a fee. - (B) Rights-of-way, easements or reversions, which by reason of changed conditions, long disuse or laches appear to be no longer of practical use or value and which signature it is impossible or impractical to obtain.
+(1) In order to avoid duplication, names to be used for new streets shall be subject to the approval of the commission.

+(m) The plat shall show all other data that is or may be required by law.

+(n) The final plat shall particularly define and delineate all lots intended for sale or reserved for private purposes, all parcels offered for dedication for any purpose, with all dimensions, boundaries and courses clearly shown and defined in every case. (o) The following certificates and acknowledgements shall appear on the final plat, such certificates may be combined where appropriate.

+(1) A certificate signed and acknowledged by all parties having any interest of record in the land subdivided, consenting to the preparation and recordation of said plat provided, however, that the signatures of parties owing the following types of interests may be omitted if their names and the nature of their interests are endorsed on the plat.

+fee.

+(A) Rights-of-way, easements or other interests, none of which can ripen into a

-In this case, a reasonable statement of the circumstances preventing the producement of the signatures shall be endorsed on the plat (C) Dedication certificate; A certificate signed and acknowledged offering for dedication for public use those certain parcels of land which said parties are required to dedicate.
+(B) Rights-of-way, easements or reversions, which by reason of changed conditions, long disuse or laches appear to be no longer of practical use or value and which signatur.
+119 it is impossible or impractical to obtain.
+In this case, a reasonable statement of the circumstances preventing the procurement of the signatures shall be endorsed on the plat (C) Dedication certificate; A certificate signed and acknowledged offering for dedication for public use those certain parcels of land which said parties are required to dedicate.
 Example: